Layer8Err/DjangoSetup/README.md

 Setup and config Ubuntu server for Django Project

 ## Environment
-This script has only been tested on Ubuntu 16.04 LTS (Server) It is not intended to be used in a production environment and it has not been fully tested.
+This script has been tested on Ubuntu 16.04 LTS (Server) and CentOS7.
+Debian 9 support may also be introduced.
-CentOS7 support is currently being tested, but is not yet working.

 ## Usage
 You should be able to run the setup script and follow the prompts